RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/04 Fruit Machine/Fruit-Machine.md

 __Let’s import the different pictures for the game__

 1. Start a new scratch project.
 Delete the cat by right clicking it and clicking Delete
 2. First of all let's add a new Backdrop from the library.
-Choose the **rays** backdrop from the *Other* category and then delete the original blank stage.
+Choose the **rays** backdrop from the **Other** category and then delete the original blank stage.
-2. Now import a new sprite.
+2. Now add a new sprite from the library.
 3. Choose an image from any folder.
 We used **things/Bananas**, but you can use any image you want to.
 4. Click on the blue '**i**' next to the sprite's picture in the Sprites window.
 Rename the sprite to 'Fruit'.
 5. Now click the Costumes tab and import two more things so there are three costumes in total (we used **things/apple** and **things/watermelon-a**, but you can use any images you like).